By Dr. Jim Dahle, WCI Founder

 A Qualified Charitable Distribution (QCD) is money that is transferred directly from your tax-deferred account to a charity.
 Here are the key points:

-- Tax-free to the charity (they don't pay any taxes on it either)
+- Tax-free to the charity (that organization doesn't pay any taxes on it either)

 - Counts toward the RMD for that year